 By connecting all critical information to your to-be processes for automation, effective, proactive change management is enabled.
 Anytime a change is introduced, an impact analysis can be performed smoothly and quickly, identifying which processes are impacted and where opening the door to proactive change management that limits RPA downtime and drives RPA at scale.

 7. Drive RPA at Scale With Blueprint’s Automation Suite

 Blueprint's Enterprise Automation Suite allows large enterprises to effectively scale RPA to realize ROI and achieve your organization's overall business objectives.

 By integrating with the foremost RPA tools, Blueprint enables RPA at enterprise scale with Digital Blueprints, a new, better way to plan, design, and communicate RPA work that leads to dramatically better development with less maintenance and bot errors downstream.
 Digital Blueprints are automatically fed into your RPA tools, giving your bot developers the precise guidance and rich context needed to build the right bots the first time.

 With Blueprint's Impact Explorer, our customers experience 30% time savings managing change, compliance, and exceptions for in-production bots.
 The Impact Explorer allows you to instantly analyze the impact of any change to a regulation, system, or any other dependencies on your processes.
 You can also quickly coordinate the necessary actions with notifications and alerts to facilitate quick and comprehensive change management.

 Product Overview - Blueprint's Enterprise Automation Suite:

-To learn more about how Blueprint can help your enterprise scale RPA by integrating with your process mining and RPA vendor, schedule a demo.
+To learn more about how Blueprint can help your organization enable enterprise RPA at scale, schedule a demo.